• Feb 4, 2025

 CMS

-First came the standard content management system (CMS), which organized content for organizations.
+First came the standard content management system (CMS), the original tool for non-technical users to create and update websites.
 Whether that content came in the form of written blog material, images, data, or anything else meant for a website, the traditional content management system was able to handle it.

 The CMS provided a means of organizing everything and access to authoring tools and workflows that made delivering this content much easier.
-The traditional CMS platform, as it’s classified today, is perfect for websites that only need to scratch the surface of the digital experience.
-For everything else, there needed to be another option.
+The traditional CMS platform, as it’s classified today, is perfect for websites that provide a simple experience.

 Web Experience Management (WCM)